vijikarthi/flink-connectors-wiki/streaming.md

 See the [Pravega documentation](http://pravega.io/docs/latest/pravega-concepts/#transactions) for details on transactional behavior.

 # Metrics
-Metrics are reported by default unless it is explicitly disabled using `enableMetrics(...)` option.
+Metrics are reported by default unless it is explicitly disabled using `enableMetrics(false)` option.
 See [Metrics](metrics.md) page for more details on type of metrics that are reported._

 # Serialization